How to Lose Weight (again)... and Keep it Off (really)

 The Conflict Created by the Crib

-It was a member of CARE that first shared the term “being in a crib” with me in reference to what it feels like to “be on a diet”; diet, of course, being our default answer to our question of how to lose weight (again).
+It was a member of CARE that first shared the term “being in a crib” with me in reference to what it feels like to “be on a diet”.
+Diet, of course, being the default answer to our question of how to lose weight (again).

-Though restrictive and unsustainable, being in a crib came to be comforting in its own way.
-Being in the crib eliminated diet and lifestyle decisions.
-“Do this, not that” lists quieted the confusing and all-consuming self-talk around every single food decisions.
+Though restrictive and unsustainable, this member shared that “being in a crib” came to be comforting in its own way.
+Being in the crib, sheltered from making choices “out in the wild”, eliminated diet and lifestyle decisions.
+The latest “Do This, Not That” list quieted the confusing and all-consuming self-talk (yelling) around every single food decision.

 She shared that she was more fearful and overwhelmed to live “outside of the crib” because she didn’t know how to anymore.